stefan-hoeck/idris2-dom-mvc/docs/src/Examples/Balls.md

 (`count`) on every frame.

 Second: We want to make sure the animation is stopped once the user selects another example application.
-Field `cleanUp` is used for this.
+Field `cleanup` is used for this.
 It is set to a dummy initially, but once the controller starts the animation, it is replace with a proper cleanup hook.
 This is then invoked in the cleanup routine of the main selector application